 Theories and principles of decision making in public administration.
 Students will apply textbook knowledge to actual cases in public administration through written and oral analysis.
 Open only to MPA majors.

 6003.
-Special Graduate Topics in Public Administration 3(3-0) Prerequisites: 15 hours of Public Administration or consent of instructor.
-Topics vary.
-May be repeated with different content.
+Special Graduate Topics in Public Administration

+Prerequisites: 15 hours of Public Administration or consent of instructor.

 6033.
 Special Graduate Topics in Administration of Justice